Welcome to my guide for the Mercedes Active Body Control (ABC) Suspension System.

 Shop techs who see "low pressure" codes in the logs often conclude that the pump needs replacement, when in reality one of the main accumulators have failed.

 So how do you tell if

 your accumulators are in good shape?

 Observing the dipstick levels.
 There are two notches on the dipstick.
 The lower one is when the engine is running, the upper one for when the system is off and fully depressurized.
 If your fluid levels are set correctly for when the car is shut off(the higher mark), and then you start the car and don't see the fluid level drop to at least the lower mark, then there is likely a blown accumulator(s).
-On my 2003 SL500 with 4 fresh accumulators, the level drops from the top notch to about 1+1/3 the distance between the two notches.
-Each of the two main accumulators account for about 1/3 of the level drop.
+On my 2003 SL500 with 4 fresh accumulators, the level drops from the top notch to the bottom notch and an additional 1/3 below that, Each of the two main accumulators account for about 1/3 of the level drop.
 The pulsation dampener and return accumulator are smaller and together make up the last 1/3.

 RPM drop when cycling through the ride heights.
 The accumulators, when healthy, have enough capacity to lift the car to the next level when the ride height button is pressed.
 If you press the ride height button once, and you hear a RPM drop during the raising process, then you may have a blown accumulator.
 The pump is having to step in and help lift the car.

 Visual inspection.
 This will require removal of the accumulator.If an accumulator has blown, it will be full of fluid, and you can reach a considerable distance into it with a wire or screwdriver.
 But if you are going to go through the work to pull the accumulators, I recommend just replacing them regardless of what you find, as a preventative maintenance investment.
 Accumulators cost about $150-200 each.